Ray O'Connor: WA Inc

 Cash, by now a senior opposition MP, commenced defamation action against O'Connor soon after his appearance at the commission.
 In February 1992, O'Connor resigned from the Liberal Party amid speculation that the party would kick him out.
 In the same month, the commission began investigating O'Connor's finances, suspecting him of having stolen a $25,000 cheque from Bond Corporation in April 1984.
 The cheque was made out to a "Mt Lawley campaign fund" and recorded by Bond Corporation as a political donation.
-The investigation found a $25,000 deposit into O'Connor's bank account at the same time which O'Connor was unable to explain.
+The investigation found a $25,000 deposit into O'Connor's bank account at the same time, which O'Connor was unable to explain.
 By that point, the record of the transaction had been destroyed which prevented investigators from determining where the money came from just based on the bank's records.
 Unrelated to the cheque, the investigation found that O'Connor had not paid tax on the $500 per week he received from Connell for his consultancy business.

-The commission handed down its first report on 20 October 1992, which made adverse findings on O'Connor.
+The commission handed down its first report on 20 October 1992, which made adverse findings against O'Connor.
+The commission found that the Bond Corporation cheque was given to O'Connor with the intention of using the money to bribe the Stirling council, but O'Connor kept the money for himself and that no bribery took place.
 The report stated that "O'Connor was given every opportunity to explain the source of the sum deposited to the credit of his account on 19 April 1984, but was unable to do so in any believable way.
 Mr O'Connor misappropriated for his own purposes the monies which were the proceeds of the Bond Corporation cheque."